GianlucaP106/mynav/README.md

 mynav
 ```

->Note:
->
+#### Configuration

-> - mynav will look for a configuration in the current or any parent directory, otherwise will ask to initialize the current directory.
+- mynav will look for a configuration in the current or any parent directory, otherwise will ask to initialize the current directory.
-> - mynav can be initialized in multiple independant directories, but not nested.
+- mynav can be initialized in multiple independant directories, but not nested.
-> - mynav cannot be initialized in the user home directory.
+- mynav cannot be initialized in the user home directory.

 ## Features

-### Workspace and session management
+#### Workspace and session management

 - Organize workspaces by topic.
 - Create, view, update and delete workspaces and topics.